leonkenyaga/WFD-Technical-Challenge-App/README.md

 **Note: Google Tag Manager** : Google Tag manager significantly reduces an application's speed because it loads a script in the applications main thread.
 To try and reduce the effects set a trigger in you tag that delays the loading of your script by some time ideally 3000ms and set the limit to 1 so that it only loads once.

+Meanwhile **gatsby-plugin-google-tagmanager-delayed**, a fork of gatsby-plugin-google-tagmanager aims to solve Google Tag Manager performance headache by delaying loading of GTM by placing it at the end of body and adding a half-second delay.
+However, it's objectives have not yet been achieved.

 To demonstrate this effects I have two versions of the application deployed, **one with Google Tag Manager and one without Google Tag manager**, check the lighthouse page speed insights below:

 ## Lighthouse Report